EmbedJournal/embedjournal/_posts/2013-08-31-cool-c-programming-tricks-for-embedded-software-developers.md

 #### Bitfields

-In embedded systems, most of the time there is a need to access the individual bits of a byte (in 8 bit system) or group of bytes (16 or 32 bit system).
+In embedded systems, most of the time there is a need to access the individual bits of a byte (in 8 bit system) or group of bytes (in a 16 or 32 bit system).
 One way of doing this is by using the shift operations.
-The other ways is to use the bit fields in C.
+The other way is to use the bit fields in C.

-The bit fields is a lesser known feature of the C programming language (at least to a common user).
+The bit field is a lesser known feature of the C programming language (at least to a common user).
 It comes in handy for low level firmware developers (system software) to have bit level access to the registers.
-If you take a look at the device specific header file for your favorite microcontroller you will find that most of the code is structure and union definitions much like what is below.
+If you take a look at the device specific header file for your favorite microcontroller you will find that most of the code is _structure_ and _union_ definitions much like what is below.

 I will take the liberty to assume you have a working knowledge on structures and unions to understand bit fields.
 The size of a structure is the sum of the size of all its member variables where as in the case of a union, its size is given by the size of its biggest member.
 Union is used when only either of its member is needed at any time.